Himalayas logo

 What's this resume sample doing right?

-Relevant skills and technologies listed
+Relevant technical skills and equipment listed

 How could we improve this resume sample?